-- (a) To fully acquaint themselves with the Province's Financial Management Ordinance, and Financial Instructions and Stores Instructions and to take care that all are duly observed; - (b) Correctly to assess revenue in accordance with the relevant law or by law and to secure its punctual collection; - (c) Promptly to bring to account, under proper account code headings all monies collected; - (d) To ensure that proper provision is made for the safe-keeping of Provincial Government money, official receipts, requisitions, cheque books, Local Purchase Order books and all other accountable documents and assets under his or her charge; - (e) To exercise supervision over all provincial employees under his or her authority entrusted with the receipt and expenditure of Provincial Government money and to take precautions, by the maintenance of efficient and regular checks, against the occurrence of misappropriation or negligence; - (f) To ensure that no payment is made without proper authority being obtained and, where appropriate quoted on the voucher; - (g) To check daily all cash in his or her charge and to verify the amounts with the balances shown in his or her records;
+- 73. It is the duty of provincial employees having financial responsibilities in connection with his or her official duties to observe the following requirements in so far as they may be applicable to his or her particular duties: - (a) To fully acquaint themselves with the Province's Financial Management Ordinance, and Financial Instructions and Stores Instructions and to take care that all are duly observed; - (b) Correctly to assess revenue in accordance with the relevant law or by-law and to secure its punctual collection; - (c) Promptly to bring to account, under proper account code headings all monies collected; - (d) To ensure that proper provision is made for the safekeeping of Provincial Government money, official receipts, requisitions, cheque books, Local Purchase Order books and all other accountable documents and assets under his or her charge; - (e) To exercise supervision over all provincial employees under his or her authority entrusted with the receipt and expenditure of Provincial Government money and totake precautions, by the maintenance of efficient and regular checks, against the occurrence of misappropriation or negligence; - (f) To ensure that no payment is made without proper authority being obtained and, where appropriate quoted on the voucher; - (g) To check daily all cash in his or her charge and to verify the amounts with the balances shown in his or her records; - (h) Promptly to bring to account as revenue any cash found in his or her records and to report this to the Provincial Treasurer; - (i) Promptly to make good any deficiency not caused by misappropriation in cash or other Provincial Government assets for which they are responsible and to report all other losses and deficiencies in writing to the Provincial Treasurer with a copy to the Provincial Secretary; - (j) To charge promptly in his or her accounts under the proper account code headings and sub-headings all disbursements of Provincial Government money in accordance with the current estimates;

-- (h) Promptly to bring to account as revenue any cash found in his or her charge in excess of the balances shown in his or her records and to report this to the Provincial Treasurer: - (i) Promptly to make good any deficiency not caused by misappropriation in cash or other Provincial Government assets for which they are responsible and to report all other losses and deficiencies in writing to the Provincial Treasurer with a copy to the Provincial Secretary; - (j) To charge promptly in his or her accounts under the proper account code headings and sub-headings all disbursements of Provincial Government money in accordance with the current estimates; - (k) To submit any financial statements required by Law or the Minister responsible for Provincial Governments (MPG); - (l) To see that all books of account, registers, records and so on are maintained in accordance with Financial Instructions and Stores Instructions, and posted and kept up-to-date, when not in use, are kept in safe custody; - (m) To report to the Provincial Treasurer and Provincial Secretary of the Provincial Government any apparent defect in the system of revenue collection or any apparent waste or extravagance in expenditure which comes to his or her notice; - (n) To produce, when required, all assets, securities, books of account, vouchers or other documents in his or her charge for inspection by the Provincial Treasurer, their authorised assistant, the Auditor General or their officers, or any other duly authorised personnel; - (o) To reply promptly and fully to all financial and other queries raised by the Provincial Treasurer, Provincial Secretary, Premier, Minister responsible for Provincial Governments (MPG), or by the Auditor General giving the particulars or information required; and - (p) To acquaint themselves with such laws, Ordinances, Financial Instructions and Stores Instructions, Provincial Executive and Assembly decisions and circulars as relate to his or her financial duties.
+- (k) To submit any financial statements required by law or the Minister responsible for Provincial Governments (MPG); - (l) To see that all books of account, registers, records and so on are maintained in accordance with Financial Instructions and Stores Instructions, and posted and kept up-to-date, when not in use, are kept in safe custody; - (m) To report to the Provincial Treasurer and Provincial Secretary of the Provincial Government any apparent defect in the system of revenue collection or any apparent waste or extravagance in expenditure which comes to his or her notice; - (n) To produce, when required, all assets, securities, books of account, vouchers or other documents in his or her charge for inspection by the Provincial Treasurer, their authorised assistant, the Auditor General or their officers, or any other duly authorised personnel; - (o) To reply promptly and fully to all financial and other queries raised by the Provincial Treasurer, Provincial Secretary, Premier, Minister responsible for Provincial Governments (MPG), or by the Auditor General giving the particulars or information required; and - (p) To acquaint themselves with such laws, Ordinances, Financial Instructions and Stores Instructions, Provincial Executive and Assembly decisions and circulars as relate to his or her financial duties. - 74.
+The Provincial Treasurer shall be provided with sufficient staff to enable him or her to perform his or her duties under this Ordinance.

-Treasury Staff
+Treasury Staf